 The above, but long format, more information.
 The first column (actually 10 character positions) lists permissions.
 If there is a 'd' in the first place the item listed is a directory.
 The remaining 9 positions come in groups of 3.
 The first three deal with the owner's permissions.
 (Note: all files and directories are owned by someone.
 You own your home directory.)
 The next 3 deal with permissions of others in your "group" and the last 3 deal with with permissions of all other users.
 In each group of 3, the first position deals with reading (r), the second position deals with writing (w), and the third deals with executing (x).
-Files in your directory should have rwin the first group indicating that you have the right to read (look at the file, copy it), have the right to write (change, destroy the file), do not the right to write (change, destroy the me), do not the right to execute the file (run the file as a unix command).
+Files in your directory should have rwin the first group indicating that you have the right to read (look at the file, copy it), have the right to write (change, destroy the file), do not the right to execute the file (run the file as a unix command).